 In addition, they welcome and get to know all new patients and provide continuous education to help them improve their dental health.

 Now that you know what a dental hygienist does, see what their general consensus is concerning the pros and cons of their job.

 Top 3 Pros Of Being A Dental Hygienist

 Clinical dental hygienists are in high demand and command a very good salary, even right out of school.
-Hourly wages are highly dependent on experience, but is typically in the range of $22-$30 per hour as of 2018.
+Hourly wages are highly dependent on experience but are typically in the range of $22-$30 per hour as of 2018.

-There are always two sides of the coin and this growing field is no different…
+There are always two sides to the coin and this growing field is no different…

 Top 3 Cons Of Being A Dental Hygienist

 If you’re the kind of person that loves routine and doing basically the same thing every day, great, otherwise, you may want to think twice about becoming a dental assistant as the job will be very much the same wherever you decide to work.